lsst/dp0-1_lsst_io/data-access-analysis-tools/index.rst

 Rubin Science Platform (RSP)
 ============================

 During DP0, the Rubin Science Platform (RSP) provides access to Rubin Observatory data products via two services: a Notebook Aspect and a Portal Aspect.
 The :ref:`Tools-RSP-Notebook` enables programmatic interaction with, and analysis of, data products in a python environment.
 The :ref:`Tools-RSP-Portal` provides interactive query, data discovery, and visualization tools.
 In the Operations era, the RSP users will be able to use the Portal and Notebook aspects in tandem (whereas for DP0.1 there is no connection between the two), and will have access to a third service: the Application Programming Interface (API) aspect.
-A full description of the Operations-era RSP can be found in the RSP Vision Document (`LSE-319 <http://ls.st/lse-319>`_), but again, some of that envisioned RSP functionality is not available for DP0 (see the risks above).
+A full description of the Operations-era RSP can be found in the RSP Vision Document (`LSE-319 <http://ls.st/lse-319>`_), but again, some of that envisioned RSP functionality is not available for DP0 (see :ref:`Data-Access-Analysis-Tools-Warnings`).

 .. figure:: /_static/RSP_home.png
     :name: RSP_home

     Above is shown the landing page of `data.lsst.cloud <https://data.lsst.cloud/>`_.
     The Notebook and Portal Aspects can be accessed by clicking on their respective icons on this dashboard.
-The API aspect is not availble during DP0.1.
+    The API aspect is not available during DP0.1.

 .. _Tools-RSP-Portal: